riversheher/atypicaldeveloper/content/post/tequila_eh/index.md

 The aging process itself can influence the final taste of the tequila in so many different ways.
 If you’re a fan of American liquor, Tequila can be a great way to find those same vanilla, caramel flavours, but transformed, or offer you a world of exploration.

 ## Cooking the Agave
 After the agave is harvested, they must be cooked to convert its starches into fermentable sugars.
 This process can have a HUGE impact in the final flavour, and texture of the Tequila.
-Some are sought after for being traditional and artisanal, and others are avoided due to their industrial nature:
+Some are sought after for being traditional and artisanal, and others are avoided due to their industrial nature.

 ### Smoke Pit